jotpowers/Personal-Growth/decision-making.md

 Ok, I think Shane Parrish has gone overboard on this, but I also think (see above) that I could be wrong.
 You can find a list of [109 Mental Models](https://fs.blog/mental-models/) (no, I'm not kidding) to consider.
 I don't think all of these are useful, but different ones will likely be good for different people, so here you go.

+# Appendix

+Ok, not really, just a part of this that I thought was interesting, but as I thought more about it, I think it interferes with the flow of the documentation, so I moved it down here.

+# How People Make Decisions

+Interestingly enough, how people make decisions isn't necessarily straight forward.
+There are generally three ways that people make decisions, recognizing of course, that these aren't discrete, but ranges.
+Which is to say, there is a continuium between them that the decision process can fall into.
+What is vitally important to recognize is that most people will rationalize this decision process after the fact to make it fit their internal narrative.

+1. Tribal
+  This is the most basic of the decision making processes.
+For a vast majority of our history, the best way to ensure your success and survival was to be a part of a tribe.
+Thus, being included in that tribe was a goal, and we've optimized for it.
+In this system, you are more likely to make decisions that you think align with your self identified tribe.
+This process explains a large portion of the U.S. political landscape, and probably the landscapes of politics almost everywhere.
+You see it used very effectively across cultures and times, but a leader simply finding a marginalized group to vilify in order to create a "tribe" that people will self-identify with.
+It also bleeds into ...
+2. Good vs Evil
+  Here you make decisions based on what is morally correct or wrong.
+This sounds much more palatable, but still is very subjective.
+The obvious examples of this are based in religion.
+Since religion is the basis for some views on values, if there is a decision that might be against the religious views, it can be an "evil" that influences decisions.
+3. Rational
+  Take the observable facts and outcomes, and determine the best way to maximize your chances of favorable outcomes that meet the objectives.
+This last one is what I'm focusing on in this document.